OnufryW/Dhondt/data/relocation_stats/README.md

 To obtain an SSV (semicolon-separated values) dump of any of the tables,

-python3 ../../python_lib/transform.py ../dump.cfg infile $CFG_FILE outfile $TARGET_FILE
+python3 ../../python_lib/transform.py ../dump.cfg i $CFG_FILE